June 15, 2015

 What we lose is rich insights about the market.
 Why do customers choose our product?
 What is it’s biggest hassle?
 How are they solving this problem our product?
 Some of the most important things we want to learn from our customers can come from open-ended response questions.

 It’s pretty rare that a major qualitative pearl comes from a closed ended response.
-You don’t often hear marketers say “Wow, 45% of people ‘Strongly agree’ Statement A. I thought that would have been closer to 35%.
+You don’t often hear marketers say “Wow, 45% of people ‘Strongly agree’ with Statement A. I thought that would have been closer to 35%.
 That’s an important insight”

 But it is pretty common to get such pearls from text verbatims.
 You do hear marketers react to findings like “Wow, 16 people mentioned this product is hard to open with one hand.
 I didn’t expect that.
 We should look at the packaging.”